 Finnegans was born in 2004, promoting the cultural tradition of the Veneto region, extending the historical and artistic investigation into the Mediterranean area.

-Two editions have been published in these years: the first has promoted several venetian artists through monographs exploring their artistic paths, their relationships with the mother land and with their cultural origins.
+There are two editions published in these years: the first promoted many Venetian artists through monographic issues, exploring their artistic paths, ties with the land of origin and with their cultural roots.

-This edition counts 22 issues, in particular we remember those issues dedicated to the architects Carlo Scarpa and Edoardo Gellner, to the painter Emilio Vedova, to the sculptor Arturo Martini, to the musician and composer Luigi Nono, to the composer and futurist painter Luigi Russolo, to the writers Goffredo Parise and Mario Rigoni Stern, to the poets Noventa, David Maria Turoldo and Andrea Zanzotto.
+Of this edition full of 22 numbers, we recall in particular the files dedicated to the architects Carlo Scarpa and Edoardo Gellner, to the painter Emilio Vedova, to the sculptor Arturo Martini, to the musician and composer Luigi Nono, to the futurist composer and painter Luigi Russolo, to the writers Goffredo Parise and Mario Rigoni Stern, to the poets Giacomo Noventa, David Maria Turoldo and Andrea Zanzotto.

-The second edition was published in 2013, it was renewed in the contents and in the graphics, it started focusing on themes related to Venice and Venetian region, with the aim of enlarging its historic and cultural research of the Mediterranean, huge place of meeting and conflicts, of old and new cultural borders, of migrations, of integrations, of divisions and following social-political connections, that represent an important challenge to which Finnegans can’t avoid.
+The second edition came out in 2013, renewed in content and graphics, focused on the historical-artistic themes of Venice and the Veneto, with the aim of broadening its historical and cultural research in the Mediterranean, a great place of meeting and clash, of old and new cultural frontiers, of migrations, of integrations, of fractures and subsequent political-social junctions, which represent an important cultural challenge from which Finnegans cannot escape.

-Three issues were published with the new editorial project, the first one dedicated to the Biennale d’Arte of Venice, the second to the Cultural Venice in the 50’s/60’s and finally the one dedicated to the Mediterranean Venice and the Mediterranean.
-These three last issues have been translated also in English and were distributed nationally.
+Three issues of the new editorial project have been released, the first dedicated to Venice Art Biennale, the second to Cultural Venice of the 50s / 60s and the last a Venice and the Mediterranean.
+The latter publications were translated into English and distributed nationally.